kevineye/cloudpipe/README.md

 ### REST API

+ - `PUT /*` upload a file
+ - `GET /*` download a file
+ - `DELETE /*` delete a file
-- `/_/api/list` return JSON describing all streams available to read.
+ - `GET /_/api/list` return JSON describing all streams available to read.
 With `TE: chunked` header, the connection will be held open, sending new JSON messages for each status change.
+ - `POST /_/api/cleanup` trigger file and directory cleanup (also runs every 10 minutes)